kosl/ihipp-examples/docs/week3.md

 ## 4.2 E: Computing average with MPI_Reduce

-### Goal
-Write a MPI program that computes the average of an array of elements in parallel using MPI_Reduce.
+In this exercise you write an MPI program that computes the average of an array of elements using MPI_Reduce.

-### Steps
-- Generate a random array of numbers on each process.
+In the previous lesson, you computed the average using MPI_Scatter and MPI_Gather.
+Using MPI_Reduce simplifies the code quite a bit.

+The program takes the following steps:

+1. Each process creates an array of generated random numbers.

-- Each process computes the local sum of their subset of numbers.
+2. Each process computes the `local_sum` calculation.

-- Reduce the local sums on process with rank 0 and compute the average of these numbers to get the final average.
+3. Reduce the `local_sum` to the root process (process 0) using `MPI_SUM`.

+4. The root process calculates final average.

+### Exercise

+* Go to the exercise and rewrite progam using `MPI_Reduce` to compute a global average.

 ## 4.3 E: Calculate Pi!